Careers Programme

 Labour Market Information

-When considering future career options, it’s important to have a good understanding of the employment prospects within that industry, ie. is it a growing or declining sector?
+When considering future career options, it’s important to understand the employment prospects within that industry, ie. is it a growing or declining sector?

 Examples of Labour Market Information: